-- Prevention Preventing

-violence against women and girls

-from happening by challenging

-the attitudes and behaviour

-which foster it and intervening

-early where possible to prevent

-it.

-- Provision Providing high quality, joined-up support for victims where violence does occur.

-- Protection Taking action to reduce the risk to women and girls who are victims of violence and ensuring that perpetrators are brought to justice and provided with opportunities for change in a way that maximises safety.

-- Partnership Working in partnership to obtain the best outcome for victims and their families.
+- Prevention Preventing violence against women and girls from happening by challenging the attitudes and behaviour which foster it and intervening early where possible to prevent it - Provision Providing high quality, joined-up support for victims where violence does occur. - Protection Taking action to reduce the risk to women and girls who are victims of violence and ensuring that perpetrators are brought to justice and provided with opportunities for change in a way that maximises safety - Partnership Working in partnership to obtain the best outcome for victims and their families directly commissioning support services on multi-year basis.
+I'm delighted that Barnardo's in a joint bid with RoSA have been successful in being awarded the contract and so the good work that has gone on to date will be able to progress and continue apace during the years ahead.